Wednesday, August 13

 Room 2: Practice-Based Indigenous Social Work, Taylor Institute 118/120

-The Decolonization Equation: A Conceptual Framework, Hai Luo et al. (30 minute Presentation)
+The Decolonization Equation: A Conceptual Framework, Michael Yellow Bird et al. (30 minute Presentation)

 Nga Taonga Tuku Iho – Gifts Handed Down From Our Tupuna [Ancestors], Meri Nathan et al. (30 minute Presentation)